 Pennsylvania Highlands is a nonresidential institution.
 Tuition and fees for this program may be determined using the tuition and fees information posted on the College's main website.
-Costs for textbooks are listed by course on the College's Bookstore page.
+Costs for textbooks are listed at the College Book Store.
 Used books and rentals are also available.